 About Your Outlook

 Obesity.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/nutritional-disorders/obesity-and-the-metabolic-syndrome/obesity.
 Updated January 2020.
 Accessed January 31, 2020.

 Obesity in adults.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/condition/obesity-in-adults.
-Updated November 20, 2016.
-Accessed February 23, 2017.
+EBSCO DynaMed website.
+Available at:https://www.dynamed.com/condition/obesity-in-adults.
+Updated November 30, 2018.
+Accessed January 31, 2020.

 Obesity in children and adolescents.
-EBSCO DynaMed Plus website. http://www.dynamed.com/condition/obesity-in-children-and-adolescents.
+EBSCO DynaMed website.https://www.dynamed.com/condition/obesity-in-children-and-adolescents.
 Updated October 30, 2019.
 Accessed January 31, 2020.